RamtinRassoli/drlnd-navigation/README.md

 ```

 ## Run the Agent
 `main.py` is the cli to train/watch the agent.
+You can find the hyperparameters in `model/config.yaml`.
 ```bash
 foo@bar:~$ python main.py -h
 usage: main.py [-h] [--train]